timetopet/2021-05-Interview-Project/readme.md

 ## Prerequisites

 * [composer](https://getcomposer.org/download/) needs to be installed on your and available globally.
-* Your local machine needs PHP 7.4 or later.
+* Your local machine (or development environment) needs PHP 7.4.

 # Installation